garciadelcastillo/ffmpeg-cheatsheet/README.md

     ffmpeg -i input.mp4 -ss 00:00:00 -to 01:30:15 -c:v copy -c:a copy output.mp4

 Omit the `-to` parameter to trim till the end.
 Use `-t` parameter instead to specify duration (not end time).
 @RamyAydarous notes that this method [doesn't start the trim from the previous keyframe](https://github.com/mifi/lossless-cut/pull/13), and therefore generates an initial static frame that extends into the next keyframe.
-Switch the order of `-ss` and `-i` parameters to force trim from previous keyframe.
+Switch the order of `-ss` and `-i` parameters to force trim from previous keyframe (see [here](https://trac.ffmpeg.org/wiki/Seeking) end of the page).

 ### Changing video size